mvolkmann/blog/src/ocaml.md

 ## Object-oriented Features

-Classes offer an alternative to records.
+Objects and classes offer an alternative to records.
-Both can define fields, but classes add the ability to define methods.
+Objects and records have fields, but objects can also have methods.

+Most OCaml code uses modules instead of objects and classes.

 The following code demonstrates defining and using a class (`point`).
 Classes, like types, have lowercase names by convention.